alienflip/Embedded-Systems/README.md

 # Embedded-Systems

-A repo for the code behind the physical do-dads I a making!
+A repo for the code behind the physical do-dads I have made / am making!

 > beat-pad : make and record music with arduino